 1. Established Experience

 When seeking out a component manufacturer, looking at their track record is vital.
 In this scenario, you can reach out to businesses they have worked with, look up customer reviews, etc.

 If they are working with known brands, that’s highly indicative of their ability and reliability.
 However, you should still contact them and pay attention to how they answer your questions.

 Consider this scenario: They cannot walk you through the whole process, answer questions about sourcing, or turn around time.
 In that case, it isn’t a good demonstration of their knowledge and experience (so look out for those red flags!).

 Large manufacturers have a lot of skilled staff with extensive knowledge and experience.
 At the same time, smaller manufacturers are more agile and offer greater flexibility.

 Regardless of how the job gets done, it’s vital to demand enhanced visibility throughout the product lifecycle.
-According to Deloitte, it’ll be the most crucial capability for manufactures in 2021.

 4. Turnaround Time

 In this business, timing is everything.

 Ensure your component manufacturing partner is on the same page regarding the production timeline.
 If their turnaround time fits your manufacturing schedule, you should be ready to go.